 3. Planning and forecasting

-Direct spend is tightly linked to production schedules and customer demand.
-It requires accurate forecasting, planning, and alignment across procurement, operations, and finance.
-Indirect spend, by contrast, is often ad-hoc or reactive driven by internal requests or evolving needs.
+Direct spend is closely linked to production schedules and customer demand.
+Whereas indirect spend is often ad-hoc, driven by internal requests and evolving needs.

 4. Budgeting and control